 Organisations that do not participate in the 2023 PMS can administer the survey in-house (not recommended) or through a third-party provider.
-The survey questions and guidance on collecting employee experience data (including safety and anonymity protocols, survey methodology, specifications, organisational response, and referral protocols) are available on our progress audit page of our website.
+The survey questions and guidance on collecting employee experience data (including safety and anonymity protocols, survey methodology, specifications, organisational response, and referral protocols) are available on our of our website.

 Note that for organisations that choose to administer their own survey in-house or through a third-party provider the time commitment may be significant.
 Ensure time for preparing, executing, and gathering results from the survey is accounted for in your plan.

 In this stage, you will run the process you designed in stage one and gather the data into the necessary templates.
 The completed templates can be uploaded to the Commission’s reporting platform to help you analyse the data and to determine your results from your progress audit.